 Ranked in the top 50* universities in the world, The University of Queensland (UQ) is one of Australia's finest higher education institutions with:

-- more awards for teaching excellence than any other Australian university
+- more awards for teaching excellence than any other Australian university,

-postgraduate and research higher degree levels
+postgraduate, and higher degree levels,

 - opportunities for students to gain practical experience and make valuable

 connections with prospective employers through internships and work

 - and the chance to study part of their degree overseas at one of the University’s many